What Is a Thunderstorm?

 This section has information about thunderstorms and lightning, with advice on how to be safe.
 Ready.gov is a national public service campaign designed to educate and empower the American people to prepare for, respond to and mitigate emergencies, including natural and man-made disasters.
 The goal of the campaign is to promote preparedness through public involvement.

 Check out the National Weather Service’s Lightning Safety site to learn more safety tips, stories, activities and facts about lightning.
 The National Weather Service (NWS) provides weather, hydrologic, and climate forecasts and warnings for the United States, its territories, adjacent waters and ocean areas.

-Hail can do a lot of damage to a home.
-Read this article for preparedness tips.
+Click on the Resources tab for information on natural disasters and weather conditions, and what steps to take to protect yourself and your premises.
 The Institute for Business & Home Safety (IBHS) is a nonprofit association that engages in communication, education, engineering and research.